 These courses advance the foundational skills needed for success in an early childhood education career, such as a preschool, childcare or community education program.
 Coursework may satisfy initial courses of training required for caregivers working in licensed facilities (NAC 432A) or continuing education requirements.
 Please check the Nevada Registry for more information (nevadaregistry.org).
-Industry Certifications: American Association of Family and Consumer Science (AAFCS) Early Childhood Education
+Students will be prepared to take the industry certification exam issued by the American Association of Family and Consumer Science (AAFCS) Early Childhood Education.